2015 United Kingdom general election: Possibility of a hung parliament

-The Green Party of England & Wales, Plaid Cymru and the SNP all ruled out working with the Conservatives, and agreed to work together "wherever possible" to counter austerity.
-Each would also make it a condition of any agreement with Labour that Trident nuclear weapons were not replaced; the Green Party of England and Wales stated that "austerity is a red line".
+Plaid Cymru, the SNP, and the Green Party of England and Wales all ruled out working with the Conservatives, and agreed to work together 'wherever possible' to counter austerity.
+Each would also make it a condition of any agreement with Labour that Trident nuclear weapons were not replaced; the Green Party of England and Wales stated that 'austerity is a red line'.
 Both Plaid Cymru and the Green Party stated a preference for a confidence and supply arrangement with Labour, rather than a coalition.
-The leader of the SDLP, Alasdair McDonnell, said: "We will be the left-of-centre backbone of a Labour administration" and that "the SDLP will categorically refuse to support David Cameron and the Conservative Party".
+The leader of the SDLP, Alasdair McDonnell, said 'we will be the left-of-centre backbone of a Labour administration' and that 'the SDLP will categorically refuse to support David Cameron and the Conservative Party'.
 Sinn Féin reiterated their abstentionist stance.
 In the event, the Conservatives did, against expectations, secure a small overall majority, rendering most of the speculation and positioning moot.

 Television debates

 Cameron speaks at Bloomberg in 2013.
 His promise to hold a referendum on leaving the EU helped him to win a majority at the 2015 election but would eventually lead to his resignation little more than a year later.

 The first series of televised leaders' debates in the United Kingdom was held in the previous election.
 Returning major party leaders Cameron and Clegg participated, as did then-prime minister Gordon Brown, who did not seek re-election in his constituency in 2015.
 Following much debate and various proposals, a seven-way ITV debate with the leaders of Labour, the Conservatives, Liberal Democrats, UKIP, Greens, SNP and Plaid Cymru was held on 2 April. with a series of other debates involving some of the parties.

 A five-way BBC debate with the Labour, UKIP, Green, SNP and Plaid Cymru leaders was held on 16 April.
 The other parties criticised Cameron's absence from the debate.
 Finally, a Question Time special was broadcast on 30 April, featuring Cameron, Miliband and Clegg.
-Other party leaders – Sturgeon, Wood and Farage – were given about half an hour to answer questions from an audience in Ask... programs.
+Other party leaders – Sturgeon, Wood and Farage – were given about half an hour to answer questions from an audience in Ask ... programs.
 Ask Nicola Sturgeon, Ask Leanne Wood and Ask Nigel Farage were broadcast on BBC1 afterwards.